n0th1ng-else/hummock/README.md

 # Usage

-create `hummock.json` file in the root with content as listed below
+create `hummock.json` file in the root with content as listed below.
+Humock sets the port for each listener automatically, but you can specify it by yourself.

 ```json
 {